Morris88826/gender_speaker/README.md

 conda create -n gender_speaker python=3.10 -y
 pip install -r requirements.txt
 ```
 Please run [preprocess.ipynb](./preprocess.ipynb) to generate the info.csv before running any task.
+A more detailed information can be found in the [report](./report.pdf).